Uralstech/ezrSquared/docs/index.markdown

 This section kicks off an extensive tutorial that will get you up and running with ezr²!
 (Heavily inspired by [this Python tutorial](https://python.land/python-tutorial))

-### Hello World, Displaying Text To The Screen and Strings
+### Hello World, Displaying Text to The Screen and Strings
 There's a tradition in which programming tutorials start with a so-called **Hello World** program.
 A Hello World program simply prints the words "Hello world" to the screen.
 We use the `show()` function to do so.